Court to Decide Famuagun’s Validity as New Araba of Ado Ekiti

 Gbenga Sodeinde in Ado Ekiti

-The selection and installation of Mr. Fasina Famuagun as the new Araba of Ado Ekiti is being challenged before an Ado Ekiti High Court
+The selection and installation of Mr. Fasina Famuagun as the new Araba of Ado Ekiti has stoked a legal contest over alleged breach of nomination process.

 The plaintiffs, who are herbalists and Ifa priests, averred that there is an Ifa/Herbalist Constitution, Ado Ekiti Branch which governs and guides the members in the selection, appointment and installation of the Araba in Ado Ekiti.